-To update your supported device to iOS 13, begin by opening the Settings app, next select the General option, then choose Software Update.
-If a new update is available for your device, it will notify you and prompt you to download and install it.
-Otherwise, if your device is already up to date, it will state such and note your current version of iOS.
+Step 2: If a new update is available for your device, it will notify you and prompt you to download and install it.
+Otherwise, if your device is already up to date, it will say so and note your current version of iOS.

 You can easily enable Announce Messages with Siri to have your incoming messages read aloud.

 Step 1: To have Siri automatically read your incoming messages, begin by opening the Settings app on your iPhone, iPod Touch, or iPad.
 If you’re running iOS 14 (or later), go next to Notifications, or go to Siri & Search if you’re running iOS 13.

 Step 2: Either way, tap Announce Messages with Siri next.
 Ensure that the Announce Messages with Siri option is enabled; when enabled, the toggle button will be colored green.

 Step 3: From now on, Siri will automatically read incoming messages to your AirPods or supported Beats headphones.

 Siri will automatically send you a notification when you get a new message without you having to say, “Hey Siri.”
 Once Siri reads the message, you are free to command it to do whatever you please.
 If you want to reply to a message, you will need to say, “Reply,” and then tell Siri your response.
 Siri will type your response but will wait for approval before sending your message, so you’ll be able to look it over and revise it if necessary.